MW 33x30 / N38 - cylindrical magnet

 Shopping tips

-Moreover, even though neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
-For this reason, they are coated with a coating of silver to protect them from corrosion.
+Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+For this reason, they are coated with a coating of gold to protect them from corrosion.
 It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
 Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often covered with thin coatings, such as nickel, to preserve them from external factors and extend their lifespan.
-High temperatures exceeding 130°C can result in a reduction of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
+Therefore, they are often covered with coatings, such as epoxy, to preserve them from external factors and prolong their durability.
+High temperatures exceeding 130°C can result in a loss of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.

-As for potential dangers, it is important to avoid using neodymium magnets in acidic conditions, basic environments, organic or solvent environments, unless they are insulated.
-Additionally, their use is not recommended in water, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.
+As for potential dangers, it is important to avoid using neodymium magnets in acidic conditions, basic conditions, organic or solvent environments, unless they are insulated.
+Additionally, their use is not recommended in wet conditions, oil, or in an atmosphere containing hydrogen, as they may lose their magnetic strength.

 Advantages as well as disadvantages of neodymium magnets NdFeB.